 During the cultivation of the plants, there are often problems with insects such as spider mite, thrips and aphids along with mould such as powdery mildew.
 These all reduce the yield of the plant and can also make it un consumable.
 Farmers will use pesticide to combat these problems, which them become concentrated in the end product.
 Often farmers will not us any of these pesticide, but the neighbouring field will.
 Drift can then occur and contaminate the crop.
 As I mentioned earlier cannabis is very good as accumulating compounds and taking them up.
 Soil which was treated 20 years ago with a pesticide may also be another source of contamination.

 Techniques like GC/MS are used to detect these compounds.

-There are a lot of methodology out there and a lot of new
+There is a lot of methodology out there - let's break it down for you: